keune/demastered/README.md

 5. After that, you can run `node index.js`.
 It will pull your recent scrobbles and apply the necessary fixes.
 6. You can periodically run `node index.js` with a cronjob or any other methods.
 If your credentials change, you can run `node authenticate.js` and/or `node website-login.js` again.

+## How to create and use replacements.xlsx for custom replacements

+If you want to make custom replacements, you can copy `replacements.xlsx.example` to `replacements.xlsx` and edit it.
+It should have two sheets: tracks and albums.
+Each sheet has two columns: from and to. from is the original track name, to is the fixed track name.
+The same goes for albums.

 ## Can I use this to do a full history cleanup?

 last.fm ignores scrobbles with a very old date, so this script can't be used to do a full history cleanup.
 If you consider upgrading to [last.fm pro](https://www.last.fm/pro), bulk-editing all scrobbles of a single track is possible.